 Using high-quality and properly optimized images for your eCommerce campaigns, you can notice a promising uptick in overall revenue, sale levels, and website traffic.
 Besides, such an approach results in lower return rates and boosted conversion in the long run.

-We have collected expert eCommerce tips and tricks for you to have a smooth start in business.
+Without further ado, let’s explore several expert eCommerce tips & tricks to have a smooth start in online business!

 I. Use Correct File Types

 When it comes to eCommerce image optimization, specialists recommend choosing JPEG, PNG, and GIF formats.
 Of course, these file types have slightly different characteristics and you need to pick the one that works best in your case.

 Undoubtedly, one of the key factors is the space occupied.
 In general, the smaller the file size is, the better.
 However, there are some other parameters you should keep in mind.

 JPEG.
 This format is the most popular due to the availability of blue, red, and green lights that produce multiple color combinations when mixed.
 Thus, you receive a rich color gamut for display.
 Other file types are limited in this regard.

 Another advantage of this format is the possibility to customize its size.
 When you do so, you immediately affect the quality of your image.
 The correlation is direct here – the higher the size is, the better the photo quality you get.
 However, it doesn’t mean you need to increase the size to available limits – you can always find a nice balance between these parameters.